midzdotdev/timetable-vcs/README.md

 # Timetable to Calendar
 This script allows Loughborough University students to easily import all lectures as events into a calendar.

+_For those who don't have access to a lboro timetable, and for future reference, see the [example pages](./example/README.md)._

 ## How Do I Use It?
 It's quite easy really and it should take **less than a minute to complete**.